m-nasmi/Event-Management-System/README.md

 Styling with TailwindCSS
 TailwindCSS is used for styling the application.
 Ensure that your development environment is set up to process TailwindCSS correctly by following the setup in tailwind.config.js.

+#Contact
+If you have any questions or need further information, feel free to reach out:

+Muhammed Nasmi Email: mdnsmi2442@gmail.com Phone: +94765232442